JolyRoger/Chigorin/README.md

 ![alt text](https://ic.pics.livejournal.com/mjol1nir/16493210/7257/7257_900.png)

 By default it is Stockfish.
-Well known Rybka and Mediocre by Jonatan Pettersson are also available.
+Well known Komodo and Mediocre by Jonatan Pettersson are also available.

 To start playing just do move by dragging and dropping a piece on the board